 Symptoms include, but are not limited to, IT headaches, extreme frustration, and a strong urge for the company to make a telephone call with slang.

-The free software, in all seriousness, has the potential to result in cost damage, loss of productivity, and unhappy employees and customers.
+The free software, in all seriousness, has the potential to result in costly damage, loss of productivity, and unhappy employees and customers.
 Make sure that you’re not stuck with a bad one!

-Here are some of the reasons you should consider before you want to use free software for your business.
+Here are some of the reasons you should consider before using free software for your business.
 Because free software is a wastage of money.